1build/leyden/docs/general/contributing.md

 ## Repository Setup

 Leyden consists of multiple packages within a single [monorepo][leyden-repo].
-All packages operations (installing dependencies, linting, build, etc) are executed from the repository root.
-To get started, clone the Leyden monorepo, install its dependencies, and build the packages.
+All package operations (installing dependencies, linting, build, etc) are executed from the repository root.
+To get started, clone the Leyden monorepo, install its dependencies, and build its packages.

 ```text
 git clone git@github.com:1build/leyden.git